 When Castleford first launched in 2011, content marketing was all about SEO.
-That meant it often fought for budget with paid promotion campaigns, such as banner ads or Google AdWords.
+That meant it often fought for budget with paid promotion campaigns, such as banner ads or Google Ads.
 Content marketing has evolved in the years since to cover the full gambit of digital marketing.
 Now, content creation and paid promotion go hand-in-hand.

 We’ve already talked about social media.
 Options for advertising or promoting content on leading social media platforms were quite limited when we started out.
 But increasingly, the ad products in their various forms are now the only route to an audience for most brands.

 Social media is perhaps the best example of content creation and paid promotion working together.
 Facebook, for example, allows brands to combine their creative, engaging and relevant content with its in-depth knowledge about its users interests, wants and desires.
 But social media isn’t the only example.
 There are other situations where content creation and paid promotion come together.

 Ads is Google’s cash cow.
 Financial results from its parent company, Alphabet, revealed ad revenue close to USD $20 billion in the three months to September 30th 2016.
 For all the cool and exciting stuff Google and Alphabet do, it’s the online ads that keep the wheels turning.

 For content marketers, Google Ads is an excellent way to drive qualified traffic to your lovely new landing pages or to get more of the right people engaging with your very best content.